ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w2d2 - b - Arrays - Map, Reduce & Filter.md

-## (IMPORTANT) Identify & combine:
+## (IMPORTANT) Identify & chaining:

-  - identifying which method we can use can be tricky.
-Solution: practice.
+  - Identifying which method we can use can be tricky.
+    - Solution: practice.

-  - we can combine multiple methods.
+  - We can also chain array methods.
     - Ex: `.filter().reduce()`
     - Ex: `.filter().map()`